February 11, 2021

 DC Small Business Recovery Microgrant Conditional Awards by Ward

-Due to the lower volume of applications received from Wards 7 and 8, DMPED worked with DHCD and community-based organizations to open a supplemental grant program.
-During the application period of May 20-29, 2020, 270 applications were received, and applications are now under review.
+Due to the lower volume of applications received from Wards 7 and 8, DMPED worked with DHCD and community-based organizations to open a supplemental grant program, which awarded 183 businesses.
+These 183 businesses are included in the table above.

 Microgrant Program Testimonials